skillrepos/cc-adv/labs.md

 <br><br>

 ## 2: Start It Once by Hand
-"Success" for a stdio server is **silence** — it's waiting for a client to speak JSON-RPC on stdin.
+"Success" for a stdio server is **silence**. it's waiting for a client to speak JSON-RPC on stdin.

 **Action:** Run:
 ```bash
 python3 mcpserver/project_server.py
 ```

 Nothing appears — correct.
 (The skeleton message means the merge didn't save.)
-Stop it with `Ctrl+C` — the long `KeyboardInterrupt` traceback is expected, not a failure.
+Stop it with `Ctrl+C`.
+The subsequent long `KeyboardInterrupt` traceback is expected, not a failure.
 From now on Claude Code starts and stops this process for you.

 ---
 <br><br>

 ## 3: Register It at Project Scope
-Project scope writes the config to `.mcp.json` in the repo root — commit it and everyone who clones the project gets your server.
+Project scope writes the config to `.mcp.json` in the repo root.
+If you commit it, everyone who clones the project gets your server.

 **Action:** Run (the `--` separates Claude's options from the server's command line):
 ```bash
 claude mcp add project-health --scope project -- python3 mcpserver/project_server.py
 ```

-Then look at the shareable artifact that just appeared — plain JSON, no secrets:
+Then look at the shareable artifact that just appeared.
+It's plain JSON, no secrets:
 ```bash
 cat .mcp.json
 ```